-Children and adults with autism spectrum disorder (ASD) have social communication and interaction difficulties and show restricted, repetitive, and stereotyped patterns of behaviours, interests, or activities.
+Children and adults with ASD have social communication and interaction difficulties and show restricted, repetitive, and stereotyped patterns of behaviours, interests, or activities.

 Social communication impairments and ASD behaviours are present during early childhood, but may only become manifest later.